 Although it is theoretically possible to read some electronic books using software that speaks the text to you, that’s not what I mean here.
 Speech software is great for things like letters, reports, web pages, etc, but it’s not best suited to lengthy books, especially stories, autobiographies, etc. It’s far better to hear an actual person reading it, because it sounds far more natural and personal.
 A human being can put emotion and feeling into it, add correct emphasis and pronounciation into what they’re saying, and do different voices to distinguish different characters.
 Great narrators can really bring books to life and help to create the necessary imagery in your mind.
 Stephen Fry reading the Harry Potter books is the classic example in my mind, because he does it so well.

 Recording a book is very time-consuming and isn’t always easy, and a huge mark of respect has to go to all the narrators and editors, who spend days recording each book for us all to enjoy.
-To give you an idea of what it’s like recording an audio book, there are playlists by Open Book Audio and Audiobook Creation Exchange on Youtube (among others I expect), which give interesting insights into the process.
+To give you an idea of what it’s like recording an audio book, see this video by Audiobook Creation Exchange.

 Once upon a time, the main way to get audiobooks was on CD and cassette tapes.
 And there are still a few companies that sell books on CDs, such as ISIS Publishing.
 They have an unfortunate acronym given events in the news these days, but they were using the ISIS name long before other less-desirable groups picked it up.
 My parents used to buy quite a lot of books from ISIS Publishing and other companies in the past.